-Note that the current output format (speakers or headphones; Windows Sonic or Dolby Atmos) is abstracted from the above implementation – the app developer can focus on spatial sound without needing to pivot based on format.
+Note that the current output format (speakers or headphones; Windows Sonic for Headphones, Dolby Atmos, or DTS Headphone:X) is abstracted from the above implementation – the app developer can focus on spatial sound without needing to pivot based on format.
 Apps that do want their behavior to diverge based on output format can query the format in use, but the abstraction means an app is not required to handle these formats.

 Because ISpatialAudioClient is an audio sink that consumes data, an audio renderer has several options for how to interact with and deliver audio data to it.
 There are three commonly used integration techniques (and for titles using audio middleware, you may see equivalent plug-ins made available based on these options):

 - 7.1.4 panners and mastering voice: Renderers that already support 7.1 endpoints may opt to simply add support for the four additional height channels that the ISpatialAudioClient static channel bed supports.
 Any channel panning they previously did (likely already leveraging x,y, z coordinates) can be updated to now include these height channels.
 This often offers the least disruption to renderer and app audio workflows, signal, flow, and mix control.
 Over headphones, note that the full app mix will be spatialized – so even stereo music may be perceived as “externalized” from the listener.